ayaankazerouni/csc305-lectures/02-coupling/coursenotes.md

 # 2 Coupling

+Coupling is the degree to which two or modules are related to/depend on each other's current implementations.
+In general we want _loose_ coupling (or "less" coupling).
+This is not unique to software; the idea is applicable to any complex systems with multiple interacting modules.

+## A non-software example

 Consider the design of a Formula 1 car (or really, a regular car, but Formula 1 makes the example more exciting).
 It's got a huge number of parts designed and built by hundreds or thousands of engineers.
 For example, you have:

 * Tyres
 * Steering wheel
 * Front/rear wings